Dental Implants in Janesville and Monroe

-After osseointegration has been completed, attachments called abutments, will be secured to the implants to support the crowns or dentures.
+After osseointegration has been completed, attachments called abutments will be secured to the implants to support the crowns or dentures.
 There are many types of abutments that our doctors and your dentist will utilize depending on your treatment plan.

-The Implant Team
+The Dental Implant Team

 Implants are a team effort between your oral and maxillofacial surgeon and your restorative dentist.
 While our surgeons perform the implant placement as well as any necessary extractions and bone grafting procedures, your dentist will fabricate and fit your final crowns or dentures.
 Your dentist will also fabricate any temporary prosthesis during the implant process.
-Our staff will help facilitate your treatment plan, and coordinate any appointments with your restorative dentist.
+Our staff will help facilitate your treatment plan and coordinate any appointments with your restorative dentist.

-The Surgical Procedure
+What is The Surgical Procedure For Dental Implant Placement?

 Temporary restorations will often be utilized such as a temporary crown or a removable partial denture commonly called a flipper.
-In general this is a minor surgical procedure with very little post-operative discomfort.
+In general, this is a minor surgical procedure with very little post-operative discomfort.
 Our goal is for you to have a pleasant surgical experience and minimize the effect on your daily life.
 Please take the time to review the informed consent videos under the Patient information tab.

 Using the most recent advances in dental implant technology our doctors are able to perform multiple surgical procedures to enhance your surgical experience and most importantly your result.
 Bone and soft tissue grafting procedures are utilized to facilitate implant placement and improve esthetic results.

 There are situations where implants can be placed at the same time as a tooth extraction.
 In select cases, our doctors may be able to place implants and have temporary crowns placed on the same day.
-In addition, minor procedures at the time of tooth extraction such as a site preservation graft, can greatly improve your implant experience.
+In addition, minor procedures at the time of tooth extraction such as a site preservation graft can greatly improve your implant experience.

-Advantages of Implant Dentistry
+What are the Advantages of Implant Dentistry?